Uploading queue_log data to QueueMetrics or QueueMetrics Live

 The batch upload service

 The batch upload service lets you upload multiple rows with the same call.
 We suggest batching up to no more than 250 rows.
 Of course you can upload any lesser number, from one onwards!
+The JSON data must be set as the parameter for the COMMANDSTRING parameter, as shown in the checkHWM example above.

 Example payload format: